-"74.
+"70.
 The Supreme Court further declared in G.R.
-No. 209843 that no confusion or mistake will be caused on the part of the public by the use of the 'KOLIN' mark in KOLIN-branded Home Appliances which, according to the Supreme Court, are luxury items.
-The Supreme Court rejected KECI's allegation of confusion of business stating that considering the nature and cost of KOLIN-branded Home Appliances, the casual buyer is predisposed to be more cautious and discriminating in and would prefer to mull over his purchase such that confusion or deception is less likely.
+No. 209843 that no confusion or mistake will be caused on the part of the public by the use of the KOLIN mark in KOLIN-branded home appliances of Taiwan Kolin and KPII which are luxury items.
+The Supreme Court rejected KECI's claimed confusion holding that considering the nature and cost of KOLIN-branded home appliances, the casual buyer is predisposed to be more cautious and discriminating in and would prefer to mull over his purchase such that confusion or deception is less likely.
 According to the Supreme Court: